 Using Personal Data in Research: Code of Practice for SOAS Staff and Students

-- Why the Data Protection Act is relevant to research.
+- How the Data Protection Legislation applies to academic research.

-- The importance of seeking informed consent from research subjects.
+- The importance of seeking informed consent from research participants.

 - Issues relating to audio-visual material, photographs and surveys.

 Appendix B and C of the Code of Practice provide a Model Consent form and Participant Information Sheet (pdf; 240kb) which can be used and adapted by SOAS researchers.
 A Word docx version is also available: Model Consent form and Participant Information Sheet (msword; 32kb)

 All questions relating to the Code of Practice should be directed to the Information Compliance Manager (firstname.lastname@example.org).